isabelroig/DH-150---Isabel-Roig-Penso/Assignment02/README.md

 You can find the link for the Survey here: [here](https://forms.gle/LeZnTAur8q5LiVx66) .

 ## 3. Pilot UT video (e.g., youtube or google drive)* If you have a special concern to share the video, please contact the instructor
-You can find the link for the Survey here: https://forms.gle/LeZnTAur8q5LiVx66 .
+You can find the link for the Pilot UT video .

 ## 4. Reflection: One paragraph describing what you learned during the pilot test, what went well and what went not so well, focusing on how you want to improve your UT in the future.